jpantao/cp-labs/README.md

 ├── p02-montecarlo    # pi approximation by the montecarlo method (C - pthread)
 ├── p03-openmp        # pi approximation by the montecarlo method (C - OpenMP)
-├── p04-gameoflife    # multithreaded implementation of the game of life created by John Conway ├── p05-jupyterhadoop # introduction to jupiter notebooks and hadoop map reduce ├── scripts           # scripts to run the experiments ├── LICENSE
+├── p04-gameoflife    # multithreaded implementation of the game of life created by John Conway ├── p05-jupyterhadoop # introduction to jupyter notebooks and hadoop map reduce ├── scripts           # scripts to run the experiments ├── LICENSE
 └── README.md         # this file